nashville-software-school/server-side-python-curriculum/book-4-full-stack/chapters/DRF_VIEWSET.md

 You will also be using another built-in type called a `HyperlinkedModelSerializer`.
 What this class does is take a Python object and convert it into JSON for you, **and** adds a virtual property of `url` to the resulting JSON.

 The `ViewSet` class allows you to write logic for the operations that can be performed on a resource in the API.
-The first operation you will handle is a client requesting all park areas.
-For this operation, the `ViewSet` exposes a `list()` method.
-Your logic goes in that method.
+The first operations you will handle are a client requesting one park area, and a request for all park areas.
+For these operations, the `ViewSet` exposes `retrieve()` and `list()` methods.
+Your logic goes in those methods.

 > ##### `kennywoodapi/views/parkarea.py`